 The Returning to Spirit reconciliation model is designed to restore spirit and healing, and shift the conversation between Indigenous participants and and non-Indigenous participants from one of blame and resentment to one hope and opportunity.

-It began with discussions between Chief Roy Fabian, the Chief for Kátł’odeeche First Nation, Bishop Denis Croteau of the Diocese of Yellowknife and Sister Ann Thompson ssa.
+It began with discussions between Chief Roy Fabian, the Chief for Kátł’odeeche First Nation, Bishop Denis Croteau of the Diocese of Yellowknife and Sister Ann Thomson ssa.
 How could the Church best contribute to healing the legacy of Indian Residential Schools?
 Chief Fabian recommended conversations with Marc Pizandawatc, an Algonquin man facilitating healing workshops among Indigenous peoples in the Northwest Territories.

 The seed for the reconciliation workshops was planted at one of Marc’s workshops.
 Participants were asked to create a project held dear but seemingly impossible.
 Sister Ann suggested a program to reconcile First Nations people and the Church in the wake of the divisions caused by Indian Residential Schools.